 Also known as the fatphotographer (http://www.fatphotographer.net).
 Director and major contributor to the global photographic web resource.

-Here is a helpful video on aperture from Jared Polin.
-He recently released a new training course.
-It can be found here: Photography Video Course
+Here is a helpful video on aperture from Jared Polin:

-This tutorial will show you how changing the F Stop will effect your final image.
+This tutorial will show you how changing the f-stop affects your final image.

 Like This Article?